General Entry Information

 Entries will not be processed without a copy of horse’s current registration papers.
 If the papers are currently being transferred, etc., during time of entry, you must bring the updated papers to the Congress Entry Office to receive your back number.

-All futurity and stakes entries will require a Certificate of Eligibility.
+All futurity and stakes entries will require a Certificate of Eligibility (COE).
 Horse holding a current BCF or SIF certificate will satisfy this requirement.
 For more information please contact the NSBA office.

 Level 1 (Green) Eligibility